agbrs/agb/book/src/pong/06_proper_vblank_control.md

 We saved a fair bit of CPU time and therefore battery life in a battery powered console by pausing the CPU while we wait for rendering to finish.

-In the next part, we'll move the paddles and implement some collision between the paddles and the ball.
+In the next part, we'll implement some collision between the paddles and the ball.

-# Exercise

-No exercise this time.
-Get ready for the next step though!